ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 reflection.
 All ``Class2D`` instances are expected to implement a ``classify`` method which returns ``(classes, reflections, distances)``.
-The three returned variables are expected to be 2D Numpy arrays in a neighbor network format having shape ``(n_classes, n_nbors)``.
+The three returned variables are expected to be 2D Numpy arrays in a neighbor network format having shape ``(src.n, n_nbors)``.
 So to retrieve the input source indices for the first class's neighbors, we would want ``classes[0,:]``.
 The first class index should be the base image used for classification.
 So we would